 Project Diabetic Neuropathic Pain

 In cooperation with a Dutch research group, we want to map the first steps to put a finger on Peripheral Diabetic Neuropathic Pain in The Gambia.
 To get an impression of whether the treatment of painful diabetic neuropathy would be possible in the patients of The Gambia.
-A protocol is being developed and Negotiations with the Board of the Hospital will be set up by Paul
+A protocol is being developed and Negotiations with the Boards of multiple Hospitals will be set up.

 Diabetic neuropathy is nerve damage that is caused by diabetes.
 Over time, high blood glucose levels, also called blood sugar, and high levels of fats, such as triglycerides, in the blood from diabetes can damage your nerves.
 Symptoms depend on which type of diabetic neuropathy you have.